ozankaraali/PiTV/README.md

-# PiTV - STB Client
+# PiTV - IPTV and STB Client

-A cross-platform STB player client.
+A cross-platform IPTV and STB player client.

 ## Installation